Dragon863/EchoCLI/README.md

 [<kbd> <br> How does this work? <br> </kbd>](https://dragon863.github.io/blog/echoroot.html)

 ## Notice
-Due to software updates being pushed constantly, I cannot guarantee that this will work for your echo.
+- Due to software updates being pushed constantly, I cannot guarantee that this will work for your echo.
 If you encounter any issues, feel free to contact me, and if you find a bug pull requests are welcome.
+- It is **strongly** recommended that you run this on a linux machine, as I am unable to test it on Windows and there is no guarantee that Windows-specific bugs are not present

 > **Warning**
 >